zhengchang907/arm-oraclelinux-wls/README.md

 2. Change to `arm-oraclelinux-wls` and run `mvn -Dgit.repo=edburns -Ptemplate-validation-tests install`

 3. The template validation tests should run.
-You must see no `failing` tests and some large number of passing tests: `63 passing (85ms)`.
+You must see no failures, signified by lines that start with `[-]` tests and some large number of passing tests: `[+]`.

 4. The zip file to upload to the Cloud Partner Portal is located in the target directory.